Bert Sas

-Gijsbertus Jacobus "Bert" Sas (1 August 1892–20 October 1948) was the Netherlands military attaché in Berlin at the time of the German invasion of the Netherlands in May 1940.
+Gijsbertus Jacobus "Bert" Sas (1 August 1892–20 October 1948) was a Dutch military officer.
+He served as the Netherlands military attaché in Berlin at the time of the German invasion of the Netherlands in May 1940 and provided some advance warning of the German attack.

+Early life

 Sas was born in Leeuwarden, Netherlands.
 He was named after his father, a soldier who by his pension had reached the rank of lieutenant colonel.
 His mother Geertrui Huiber was 20 years younger than her husband.
 Sas was the youngest of 3 children, and attended a secondary school in Leeuwarden.

+Career

 In 1910 he went to the Koninklijke Militaire Academie in Breda.
 During World War I, in 1917, he was promoted to first lieutenant and married Maria Johanna van der Minne.
 From 1923 until 1926 he followed the training for staff officier at the Hogere Krijgsschool.
 After this he obtained another staff function in The Hague.
 In 1928 he was promoted to the rank of captain and became head of the most important bureau of the 2nd division where all of the important military questions were handled.
 However, during the period from 1928 until 1936, military expenditure was strictly limited.

 Between 1936 and 1937 he was the military attaché in Berlin for 10 days per month, spending the remaining 20 days in The Hague.
 He was then recalled to The Hague, where he functioned as the right-hand man of General Reijnders in the role of head of the operations division.
+During this period he grew a sincere friendship with the German Abwehr-officer Hans Oster.
+Oster had been paired to Sas during the Olympic Games and both men liked each other beyond the regular courtesies and their families developed warm ties.

 In March 1939, following the German annexation of the Sudetenland, Reijnders sent him back to Berlin.
-This time he set up residence there with his wife Miep.

-In Berlin he immediately restored his friendship with the German colonel Hans Oster.
+This time he set up residence there with his wife Miep.In Berlin he immediately restored his friendship with the German colonel Hans Oster.
 Oster had obtained an important position as the right hand of Wilhelm Canaris at the German Abwehr, the espionage and counter-espionage service of the army.
 They were connected not only through their mutual dislike for the Nazi regime.
 Their friendship dated from the beginning of the 1930s, when they first met, possibly when Sas was working in The Hague.
 Oster passed him all important information that he obtained.
 He did not do this out of sympathy for Sas, but because he considered it his duty to Germany.
 He did not see himself as a traitor, but someone who did his duty to the decent Germany that he loved.